Teachings from the Electronic Brain: Album

 The album also includes two songs they recorded under the name Amorphous Androgynous.

 Despite favourable reviews in the press, the album has been unpopular with fans, who have criticised its track list as being lazy, drawing largely from Dead Cities, and with tracks simply fading in and out rather than being properly mixed.

-However, in an interview with "Barcodezine" (who found it favourable) Cobain states:
+However, in an interview with Barcodezine (who found it favourable), Cobain says: